tractionsoftware/reshoot/README.md

 reshoot
 =======

-Uses Selenium WebDriver to take product screenshots
+Reshoot uses Selenium WebDriver to automate shooting product screenshots.

 We created this tool to make it easy to keep our product screenshots up-to-date with the latest version.
 A JSON configuration file specifies the URLs and crop dimensions of the screenshots.